jeromeetienne/three.js/WHATHASBEENDONE.md

 - Moved to a new folder hierachy, copied from three.js one.
-- removed 300+ references to $scope in the source
+- removed 300+ angular references to $scope in the source
 - some reference to angular remains tho
   - it is usually hardcoded callbacks.
   - aka 4D Studio functions called directly from four.js